The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

 The presence of notching after 22 weeks is associated with several other conditions including adverse pregnancy outcomes.
 These include

-UAP usually presents as delayed (secondary) postpartum haemorrhage, that is per vaginal bleeding which occurs more than 24 hours and up to 6 weeks postpartum.
-However, some reported ...
+UAP usually presents as delayed (secondary) postpartum hemorrhage, that is per vaginal bleeding which occurs more than 24 hours and up to 6 weeks postpartum.
+However, some reported ca...

 Uterine biophysical profile refers to assessment of uterus to produce a successful conception and implantation environment.